 Disclaimer: We have specifically written this blog as a record for the girls, however, this entry is intended to be a review of our lessons learned over the past year.
-We are much smarter now then when we left the dock two years ago, and while the process has been expensive and frustrating, when people call live aboard cruising, “boat maintenance in exotic locations”, they’re not kidding.
+We are much smarter now than when we left the dock two years ago, and while the process has been expensive and frustrating when people call live aboard cruising, “boat maintenance in exotic locations”, they’re not kidding.
 Here are a few thoughts that Ingrid and I jotted down after a year on the water in the Caribbean.

 - Decide why and where you want to go: Circumnavigate, Bahamas or the Caribbean?

 - Decide where you will spend Hurricane season, 01 Jun to 01 Nov (insurance driven) because this will, in turn, influence your route.

 - Decide if you want to traverse the Panama Canal and cross oceans because each of these has specific times of the year where the weather is conducive to crossings etc.

 - Answers to the above will determine what type of boat you purchase, whether it’s an ocean traveler, a catamaran, or an ex-charter production boat.